-$$SGPA = \frac{Sum \ of \ the \ Credit \ Points \ of \ all \ courses \ in \ a \ semester}{Total \ Credits \ in \ that \ Semester}$$ i.e.
+$$SGPA = \frac{Sum of the Credit Points of all courses in a semester}{Total Credits in that Semester}$$ i.e., where G1, G2, ... are grade points of different courses; C1, C2, ... are credits of different courses of the same semester and n is the total credits in that semester.

-SGPA = $$\frac{C1 \times G1 + C2 \times G2 + C3 \times G3 \dots}{n}$$ where G1, G2, ... are grade points of different courses; C1, C2, ... are credits of different courses of the same semester and n is the total credits in that semester.
+$$SGPA = \frac{C1 \times G1 + C2 \times G2 + C3 \times G3 \dots}{n}$$

-The Cumulative Grade Point Average (CGPA) of the student is calculated at the end of a Programme.
-The CGPA of a student determines the overall academic level of the student in a Programme and is the criterion for ranking the students.
+The Cumulative Grade Point Average (CGPA) of the student iscalculated at the end of a program.
+The CGPA of a student determines the overall academic level of the student in a program and is the criterion for ranking the students.
 CGPA can be calculated by the following formula

-The Cumulative Grade Point Average (CGPA) can be calculated as
+The Cumulative Grade Point Average (CGPA) can be calculated as:

-$$\mbox{CGPA} = \frac{\mbox{TOTAL CREDIT PONTS OBTAINED IN SIX SEMESTERS}}{\mbox{TOTAL CREDITS}}$$
+$$CGPA = \frac{TOTAL CREDIT PONTS OBTAINED IN SIX SEMESTERS}{TOTAL CREDITS}$$

-GRADE CARD
+GRADE CARDS

-The University shall issue to the students grade/marks card (by online) on completion of each semester, which shall contain the following information.
+The University shall issue to the students grade/marks card (by online) on completion of each semester, which shall contain thefollowing information:

-- a) Name of University
+- i.
+Name of University

-- b) Name of college
+- ii.
+Name of College

-- c) Title of Under Graduate Programme
+- iii.
+Title of Under-Graduate Programme

-- d) Semester concerned
+- iv.
+Semester concerned

-- e) Name and Register Number of student
+- v.
+Name and Register Number of student

-- f) Code number, Title and Credits of each course opted in the semester
+- vi.
+Code number, Title and Credits of each course opted in the semester

-- g) Internal marks, External marks, total marks, Grade point (G) and letter grade for each course in the semester
+- vii.
+Internal marks, External marks, total marks, Grade point (G) and letter grade for each course in the semester

-- h) The total credits, total credit points and SGPA in the semester (corrected to two decimal places)
+- viii.
+The total credits, total credit points and SGPA in the semester (corrected to two decimal places)

-- i) Percentage of total marks
+- ix.
+Percentage of total marks

-The final Grade/mark Card issued at the end of the final semester shall contain the details of all courses taken during the entire Programme including those taken over and above the prescribed minimum credits for obtaining the degree.
+The final Grade/mark Card issued at the end of the final semestershall contain the details of all courses taken during the entire programincluding those taken over and above the prescribed minimum credits for obtaining the degree.
 However, for the compilation of CGPA only the best performed courses, if any, with maximum grade points alone shall be taken subject to the minimum credits requirements (120) for passing a specific degree.
-The final grade card shall show the percentage of marks, CGPA (corrected to two decimal places) and the overall letter grade of a student for the entire Programme.
+The final grade card shall show the percentage of marks, CGPA (corrected to two decimal places) and the overall letter grade of a student for the entire program.
 The final grade/mark card shall also include the grade points and letter grade of common courses, core courses, complementary courses and open courses, separately.
 This is to be done in a seven point indirect scale.